MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/manage/asset-intelligence/deprecation.md

 - The [asset intelligence catalog](introduction-to-asset-intelligence.md#BKMK_AssetIntelligenceCatalog), which includes the following functionality:

-  - Cloud updates to the predefined software title information such as product name and vendor.
+  - Cloud updates to the predefined software title information such as product name and vendor

   - Cloud updates to the predefined [software categories](introduction-to-asset-intelligence.md#BKMK_SoftwareCategories) and [software families](introduction-to-asset-intelligence.md#BKMK_SoftwareFamilies) and the associated SQL views and reports.